Have the freshest free hiking tips sent to you each month!

 Imagine the thrill of seeing a huge wolf print, freshly put down in the mud, like the photo above!
 I was so excited I couldn't see straight!

-So you can use tracking to learn about your neighbors, but also to keep yourself out of harm's way.
+Until I found the grizzly scat about half a mile later...then I was on pins and needles.
+So you can use tracking to learn about your neighbors, but also to keep yourself out of harm's way on a hiking trip.

-First off, the grim reality: that we have to fight to preserve wild animals.
+First off, let's face the grim reality that we have to fight to preserve wild animals.

-In the United States, it's a matter of political will, paving over the wild places, and misinformation.
+In the United States, we lose both to lack of political will, decision makers paving over the wild places, and deliberate misinformation.

-Or try this fantastic gold mine of tracking information , from a school located in my neck of the woods: the Cascade Mountains of Washington State.
+It's located in my neck of the woods: the Cascade Mountains of Washington State.
+So I can guarantee that you'll be introduced to some fantastic wildlife.

-Here's a wildlife tracking intensive that looks fascinating.
+Here's a wildlife tracking intensive from Wilderness Awareness School that looks fascinating.

 Didn't find what you were looking for?
 Use this search box to find it quickly.